amedeiros/micro-rb/README.md

 # MicroRb

 MicroRb allows you to develop micro services for the [micro](https://github.com/micro/micro) framework.
-MicroRb uses the [sidecar](https://github.com/micro/micro/tree/master/car) that comes with micro.
+MicroRb uses the [proxy](https://github.com/micro/micro/tree/master/proxy) (previously called sidecar) that comes with micro.
 If you want to write services in Go see [go-micro](https://github.com/micro/go-micro) or in java see [ja-micro](https://github.com/Sixt/ja-micro).

 ## Installation